Lord-Giganticus/access-key-extractor/README.md

 ## Usage

-`python extractor.py` (*note that extractor.py is the only file from releases that must be downloaded the py script checks for the other 3 files and downloaded them if they're missing*)
+`python extractor.py` (*Note that extractor.py is the only file from releases that must be downloaded. extractor.py checks for the other 3 files and downloads them if they're missing*)

 ## Extractor.js Arguments